-The park is open from early March until early the following January, and holds a four-star rating from Visit England.
-A range of accommodation options are available to guests at Trethiggey Holiday Park, with holiday homes for hire available as well as holiday home sales for those looking to make this beautiful location their permanent holiday retreat.
+A range of accommodation options are available to guests at Trethiggey Holiday Park, with holiday homes for hire or for sale to those looking to make this beautiful location their permanent holiday retreat.
 In addition, touring and camping pitches are also available, with motorhomes, touring caravans and tents welcome.
 Competitively priced caravan storage options are also available at the site for guests planning to return later in the year or for the following season.

 This park has 200 pitches, 105 of which benefit from electric hook-ups.
 A selection of hardstanding and grass pitches are available.